microsoft/vscode-debugadapter-node/protocol/README.md

 ## History

+* 1.21.x:
+  * Added optional attribute `includeAll` to type `StackFrameFormat`.
+With this a the `StackTraceRequest` can be parameterized to include all stack frames, including those the DA might otherwise hide.

 * 1.20.x:
   * Extends the type of the `TerminatedEvent.body.restart` attribute from `boolean` to `any`.
 This makes it possible to loop arbitrary data from one debug session to the next.
   * Adds a new enum value `subtle` for the `presentationHint` attribute of type `StackFrame`.